On Actuality, Duration, and the Illusion of Linear Time

 If my observations on space and time have been proven to be wrong by modern science, then I must beg my highly-valued reader forgiveness for venturing into this controversial field, a priori, because the lessons of the past may still teach us to be cautious when accepting some scientific dogmas, because like religion, we are told to accept them by faith.

-As I have said in previous e-mails, the linear trajectory of science may suffer from detours and pitfalls, and, at some latter point, just like the fabulous Babylonian Gardens, somehow hanging loose on the air, some theories may not withstand the test of time.
+As I have said, time and time again, the linear trajectory of science may suffer from detours and pitfalls, and, at some latter point, just like the fabulous Babylonian Gardens, somehow hanging loose in the air, some theories may not withstand the test of time.

 The faculties of our sciences could be compared to the well-tempered clavier, because with fixed pitches and numerical intervals, one is inevitably forced to dance the same tune, though we fancy to transposing it to different keys (dimensions), the results and tempos are pretty much the same.